 For incomes above the 100% level, using the diagram a few paragraphs below, substantial amounts of your Indiana healthcare costs will be covered.
-For example, a 30 year-old single person making about $17,000 per year could purchase a "Bronze" level policy for about $22 per month.
-A Silver option would still keep the premium under $50 per month.
+For example, a 30 year-old single person making about $17,000 per year can purchase a "Bronze" level policy for about $22 per month.
+A Silver option keeps the premium under $50 per month.
 At age 45, the monthly premiums would actually reduce to $10 for the Bronze option, since the federal subsidy increases.

-At $25,000 of income per year, the same 30 year-old will pay about $112 and $133 respectively per month for the two plans.
+At $25,000 of income per year, the same 30 year-old pays about $112 and $133 respectively per month for the two plans.
 However, with one child added, the dependent may be eligible for CHIP.
 That's free healthcare in Indiana, courtesy of the new federal subsidy.
 Of course, higher-income households with no medical issues, are sometimes forced to pay for benefits that previously were not needed or required.

-Platinum and Gold options are available and have lower deductibles and copays.
+Platinum and Gold options are available, and have lower deductibles and copays.
 However, prices are higher, and they typically are most cost-effective for high-income earners with expensive treatment resulting from existing conditions.
 Prescription coverage is much more robust on these types of plans, and copays and coinsurance are often smaller compared to Bronze plans.

 For higher incomes, premiums increase.
 For example a single 40 year-old with an income of $50,000 per year receives no aid for the Silver plan, and the least expensive rate is approximately $286 per month.
 However, a Bronze option costs only $263 per month.